Front wheel suspension

 12 — brake disc

-13 - caliper
+13 — support

-The independent suspension of the front wheels consists of wishbones, MacPherson struts with coil springs and telescopic gas-filled shock absorbers, as well as an anti-roll bar.
+The independent front suspension consists of wishbones, MacPherson struts with coil springs and telescopic gas-filled shock absorbers, as well as an anti-roll bar.

-The front suspension is maintenance free.
+The front suspension is maintenance-free.

 2. Use only stainless steel brushes for cleaning.
 Do not use carbon steel or brass brushes.